orlandotech/orlandotech.github.io/README.md

 #### For those not familiar with Git / GitHub
 Before you do anything else, take the wonderful [Try Git](http://try.github.com) course from Orlando's very own [Code School](http://codeschool.com).
 This gives you an awesome primer on using Git.
 Then, read [this](https://help.github.com/articles/set-up-git) and if you still have some questions - Submit an Issue or holla at us [@orlndotech](http://twitter.com/orlndotech).

+#### Important notes about this site.
+This website is being served via [GitHub Pages](http://pages.github.com) and is organized as a [Jekyll](http://jekyllrb.com) blog.
+It's also got components being managed through [Bower](http://bower.io).
+It's a good idea to read up on how each of those tools work before playing around with this site.

 Then -

   0. Make sure you have git installed!
 Read above.